 - Wear well-fitting, supportive, non-slip shoes.

-- Recognize when to exercise less often or reduce the intensity of exercises.
+- Recognize when to exercise less often or reduce the intensity.

 - Set realistic goals and try to stick to them.

-- Remember to breathe and be aware of the heart rate during workouts.
+- Remember to breathe and be aware of heart rate during workouts.

 - contact sports